intel/llvm/SYCL/README.md

 ***SYCL_TARGET_DEVICES*** - comma separated list of target devices for testing.
-Default value is cpu,gpu,acc,host.
+Default value is cpu,gpu,acc.
 Supported values are:
  - **cpu**  - CPU device available in OpenCL backend only;
  - **gpu**  - GPU device available in OpenCL, Level Zero, CUDA, and HIP backends;
  - **acc**  - FPGA emulator device available in OpenCL backend only;
- - **host** - SYCL Host device available with all backends.

 ***OpenCL_LIBRARY*** - path to OpenCL ICD loader library.
 OpenCL interoperability tests require OpenCL ICD loader to be linked with.
 For such